liamks/libpytunes/README.md

-# pyItunes
+# libpytunes

 Created by Liam Kaufman (liamkaufman.com)

 Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf, Mathew Bramson (mbramson), Roger Filmyer (rfilmyer), cktse, Scot Hacker (shacker)

-**Before using pyItunes it is recommended that you backup your Itunes Library XML file.
-Use pyItunes at your own risk - there is no guarantee that it works or will not blow-up your computer!**
+**Before using libpytunes it is recommended that you backup your Itunes Library XML file.
+Use libpytunes at your own risk - there is no guarantee that it works or will not blow-up your computer!**

 ## Usage:

 ```
-from pyItunes import Library
+from libpytunes import Library

 l = Library("/path/to/iTunes Library.xml")